-Subject: Rock Mechanics Code: BTE26315
+Subject: Rock Mechanics

-• The main objective is to teach engineering students: how to appreciate and identify geologic features that could have short and long-term consequences to the overall performance of various engineering structures and projects that they might encounter in their engineering careers, and how to quantify the effect of geologic features when considering rock-structure interaction

-B. Course Outcomes: At the end of the course, students will be able to

-- [CO1] Learn about Properties of Rock - [CO2] Learn about Physic Strength and Deformability of Rock Mass and Failure. - [CO3] Learn about Physico-mechanical properties of soil and Ground Water - [CO4] Learn about engineering classification of rocks and rock masses
+- The main objective is to teach engineering students: how to appreciate and identify geologic features that could have short and long-term consequences to the overall performance of various engineering structures and projects that they might encounter in their engineering careers, and how to quantify the effect of geologic features when considering rock-structure interaction - B. Course Outcomes: At the end of the course, students will be able to - [CO1] Understand the about Properties of Rock - [CO2] Understand the Physic Strength and Deformability of Rock Mass and Failure. - [CO3] Understand the Physico-mechanical properties of soil and Ground Water - [CO4] Understand the engineering classification of rocks and rock masses

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a
+Attendance A minimum of 75% Attendance is required to be maintained by a

-up the End Semester examination.
+student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all l types of leaves including medical
+The allowance of 25% includes all types of leaves including medical

 leaves.